 Audience type: cold leads

-Once you’re ready to make a start, the first thing to think about is your subject line.
-Many people leave this to last but one of the secrets to creating successful email campaigns is to perfect your subject line before anything else.
+When trying to engage people who may have never even heard of you, it’s more important than ever to get your subject line right.
+A lot of people leave this to the end but one of the secrets to creating successful email campaigns is to perfect your subject line before anything else.

 Your subject line will determine whether your email gets opened or moved straight into the trash folder.
 Heed this advice for all of your campaigns because as well as ensuring you create attention-grabbing headlines, deciding on your subject line early also helps to create a focus for your email.